emaxsaun/ai-art-style-generator/readme.md

 # AI Art Style Generator

-A simple web app that lets users upload a photo and generates AI-powered art in various styles using Stable Diffusion on the Replicate API.
+A simple web app that lets users upload a photo and generates AI-powered art in various styles using Photomake on the Replicate API.

 Demo - https://ai-art-style-generator-production.up.railway.app/